balaji303/Paid-RTOS/README.md

  These are the software and hardware used in making of Paid-RTOS

-- ARM MDK Keil µVision Version: 5.28.0.0 and above
+- ARM® MDK Keil µVision Version: 5.28.0.0 and above
 - Toolchain Path:    C:\Keil_v5\ARM\ARMCC\Bin
 - STM32F446RE-VET with debugger ST-LINK/V2-1